 “The secrecy only adds to the jacket’s mystique,” Dorfman said.

 Masters champions are considered members of a fraternity – the winner of the previous year’s tournaments helps the new winner put on his jacket at the final ceremony.
-That wrinkle often leads to some awkwardness, with past champions who fell just short of a repeat victory placing the jacket on their opponent's shoulders.
+That wrinkle often leads to some awkwardness.
+Last year, Spieth was forced to award the green jacket to Danny Willett after he blew a five-shot lead on Sunday to finish in second place.

 “It’s not your typical trophy, medal or jumbo-sized check – it’s a uniquely iconic symbol of victory in the golf world’s most prestigious event,” Dorfman said.
 “Few victory traditions in sports have as strong a cachet as the donning of the Masters green jacket.
 Only the Indy 500 milk chug, the Heisman Trophy pose, the Olympic medal ceremony, the Stanley Cup kiss and the NCAA March madness net-cutting can compare."